Dynamic-Book/doc/3-References/100-DyboApp/README.md

 In the Dybo host disk, the root of the unique App instance is given by its message `#directory`.
-It returns the same directory entry as `DySystem userDataPath`.
+It returns the same directory entry as `DyboSystem userDataPath`.
 This object and its attributes are saved in the file *data.ob*.

 **School** (class `DySchool`)